On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Related Work

-Besides pointwise losses and pairwise losses, a third option for item recommendation is to model the recommendation predictions over all items into a probability distribution which is normalized using a softmax function, termed \textbf{softmax} loss~\cite{Rendle2021Item}. \citet{Bruch2019An} verified that softmax loss aligns well with the ranking metrics.
-However, calculating the partition function of softmax is computational costly.
-A substitute for softmax loss is sampled softmax loss which reduces the computational cost by employing the partition function only on a small subset of negatives.
-However, common view on sampled softmax loss is that it's a biased version of full softmax loss which can be corrected by log$Q$ correction~\cite{Bengio2003Quick}.
+Besides pointwise losses and pairwise losses, a third option for item recommendation is to model the recommendation predictions over all items into a probability distribution that is normalized using a softmax function, termed the \textbf{softmax} loss~\cite{Rendle2021Item}.
+It's worth mentioning that in the community of Learning-to-Ranking, this type of loss function is generally termed list-wise loss~\cite{CaoQLTL07Learning,XiaLWZL08Listwise}.
+We will not go deep into it since it is not within the scope of this work.
+Prior work~\cite{Bruch2019An} verified that softmax loss aligns well with the ranking metrics.
+However, calculating the partition function of softmax is computationally costly.
+A substitute for softmax loss is SSM loss which reduces the computational cost by employing the partition function only on a small subset of negatives.
+However, common view on SSM loss is that it's a biased version of full softmax loss which can be corrected by log$Q$ correction~\cite{Bengio2003Quick}.
 Agreeing with this point of view, some follow-on works in recommendation devise different methods to get unbiased estimation\cite{Wang2021Cross,Yang2020Mixed,Yi2019Sampling,Bai2017TAPAS,Blanc2018Adaptive}.
-For example, \citet{Blanc2018Adaptive} proposed a divide and conquer algorithm to estimate the proposal distribution with kernel based sampling strategy. \citet{Yi2019Sampling} presented a method to estimate item frequency for streaming data without requiring fixed item vocabulary. \citet{Wang2021Cross} devised a cross-batch negative sampling with the FIFO memory bank to improve the accuracy of estimating item distribution via enlarging the number of negative samples.
+For example, \citet{Blanc2018Adaptive} proposed a divide and conquer algorithm to estimate the proposal distribution with kernel based sampling strategy. \citet{Yi2019Sampling} presented a method to estimate item frequency for streaming data without requiring fixed item vocabulary. \citet{Wang2021Cross} devised a cross-batch negative sampling with the FIFO memory bank to improve the accuracy of estimating item distribution by enlarging the number of negative samples.